 - 1/2 cup crumbled goat cheese

-- 4 large peeled, boiled, for mashed potatoes potatoes
+- 4 whole large potatoes, peeled, boiled, for mashed potatoes

-- 1/4 cup or half a stick softened, for mashed potatoes butter
+- 1/4 cup butter, softened at room temperature, for mashed potatoes

-- 1. The night before, arrange the ribs in a rectangle glass pan, or a non-reactive container.
+- To prepare beef overnight: 1.
+The night before, arrange the ribs in a rectangle glass pan, or a non-reactive container.
 Pour the entire bottle of wine.
 Add the onions on top.
 Cover with plastic wrap.
 Refrigerate overnight.

-- 2. The following day, in a large skillet, heat the extra virgin olive oil.
+- 2. To cook beef the following day: in a large skillet, heat the extra virgin olive oil.
 Take out the ribs from the refrigerator and unwrap.
 Season with salt and pepper.
 Add them to the skillet and pan sear over medium heat.
 Turn the ribs quickly until the sides are brown.
 This should take about 15 minutes.
 Transfer the ribs to a slow cooker.

 - 3. Meanwhile in the same skillet, add the onions, garlic and celery.
 Saute over a low heat until the vegetables are soft and onions nearly transparent, for about 10 minutes.
 Add the wine, thyme, salt and pepper.
 Add the wine marinade and broth.
 Bring to a boil, turning the heat to a high.